infonl/info-techradar/radar/2022-12-05/turborepo.md

 Turborepo is made by <a href="vercel.html">Vercel</a>, who are also the creators of <a href="nextjs.html">Next.js</a>, and the out-of-the-box integration provided between these frameworks and services can be decisive factor, while still taking into account other considerations such as a strong dependency on Vercel.

+We also considered the <a href="https://nx.dev/">Nx</a> monorepo framework but after having trialed it we feel that Turborepo is a better fit for our needs.